 “What have we here,” she smiled.”
 Mr. big and fatty and Mr. long and pointy.
 How can we make this work?”

 I slipped my jeans and briefs down.
 She sat on my outstretched thighs, after removing her jeans and panties.
 She grabbed my dick in both hands and started stroking it.
 I pulled her forward into a kiss.
 Jack was kneeling next to my ankles with his dick out.
 He wiggled it by hand over her ass-crack and poked her butt-hole with it.
 She started moaning.
 I reached underneath and stroked her pussy with my middle finger.
 She was totally wet from Jack’s ministrations.
 I lifted her and stuck my cock inside her in one motion.
 Her ass bottomed on my balls.
 I thrust upward and then fully withdrew.
 Jack used the opportunity to thrust into her with his longer member.
 She started screaming, and as he withdrew, she begged him to stay inside her.
 I was ready to penetrate her cunt as he pulled out of her ass.
 Casper was standing in front of me with his dick out, which I sucked into my mouth.
 She was so into being fucked that she stopped screaming and automatically started licking his ass and balls as he moved his cock gently while I sucked it.
-All four of us were fucking like a clockwork.
+All four of us were fucking like a clockwork orange.
 Patti had a short fuse.
 I counted at least three maybe five orgasms before any of the guys were getting close.
 Her Farrah Fawcett red hair was now stringy from sweat as she whipped her head back and forth.
-Casper had my head in a vise grip as he quickened his thrust, finally going deep into my throat as I sucked as hard as possible.
-I felt him let go inside my throat, as his dick swelled and stiffened before each spurt.
+Casper had my head in a vise grip as he quickened his thrusts, finally going deep into my throat as I sucked as hard as possible.
+I felt him let go off inside my throat, as his dick swelled and stiffened before each spurt.
 Patti was hanging on to Casper as she approached her final climax.
 I pulled out just as my first string of white cum sprayed from my dick all over my stomach and chest and into my hair.
 Jack pulled out and exploded on Patti’s buttocks and back, pushing us all forward.
 I fell backwards and had all three of them on top of me.

 As our breathing slowed, Patti suddenly realized she was hanging on to an invisible boy.
 She totally freaked.
 I tried to explain that it was because she had opened up her heart to all of us, including Casper.
 At the word ‘Casper,’ she bolted from the bed, gathered her clothes and made for the door.
 All three of us were begging with outstretched arms for her to stay.
 She looked back at us, shook her head, and was gone.
 Our initial disappointment changed to hilarity once she left.